Explicit Riemann-Roch spaces in the Hilbert class field: Pad e approximants

 \section{Pad\'e approximants}

 In the situation of the beginning of Section~\ref{sec:curveact} and assuming that $\tau$ is abelian and unramified we let $D_0$, $D_1$ and $P$ be divisors on $X$ with $P$ effective.
 We assume that $D_0$ and $D_1$ are disjoint from $P$.
-We call $E_0$, $E_1$, and $Q$ the pullbacks of $D_0$, $D_1$, and $P$ by $\tau$.
-We assume
+Let $E_0$, $E_1$, and $Q$ be the pullbacks of $D_0$, $D_1$, and $P$ by $\tau$.
+We assume that